Women in engineering

 Women in Engineering Network

-The Women in Engineering forum meets termly and provides an environment for women across the Faculty to socialise and discuss a range of topics from career progression, overcoming obstacles and recognising achievements.
+The Women in Engineering network meets termly and provides an environment for women across the Faculty to socialise and discuss a range of topics from career progression, overcoming obstacles and recognising achievements.

 To find out more about the forum, please contact Ireti Webb.